Rick (footballer, born 1999)

-Rick Jhonatan Lima Morais (born 2 September 1999), simply known as Rick, is a Brazilian footballer who currently plays as a forward for Bulgarian club Ludogorets Razgrad.
+Rick Jhonatan Lima Morais (born 2 September 1999), simply known as Rick, is a Brazilian professional footballer who plays as a forward for Argentine Primera División club Talleres.

-Club career
+Career

 Ceará

 Born in São Luís, Maranhão, Rick joined Ceará's youth setup in 2018, after starting it out at Moto Club's futsal team and subsequently representing Boca Júnior and Grêmio.
 He made his first team debut on 25 August of that year, coming on as a second-half substitute in a 0–1 home loss against Ferroviário, for the season's Copa Fares Lopes.

 Rick made his professional debut on 18 January 2019, replacing Felipe Silva in a 5–0 Copa do Nordeste home routing of Sampaio Corrêa.
 His Série A debut occurred on 20 May, in a 2–1 home win against his former side Grêmio.

 Ludogorets Razgrad

 On 19 December 2021, Ceará announced Rick's transfer to Bulgarian side Ludogorets Razgrad.
-During the winter training camp in January 2023, Rick received a serious injury sending him out from play for at least 6 months.
+During the winter training camp in January 2023, Rick received a serious injury, sending him out from play for at least 6 months.
+By August 2023, he had made a recovery and returned to first team action.